 a) The Winter League schedule runs from approximately the 1st week in October to approximately the 2nd week in December, and resumes the 2nd week of January to March/April.
 The week immediately following the end of regularly scheduled matches is left open to allow teams to schedule “make-up” matches (where time permits).
 The greatest effort is made to avoid scheduling any matches during March break.
 Immediately after the end of the regular scheduled season, playoffs will commence.
 Games are held on non-observed holidays such as Halloween and Valentine’s Day.

 b) The Summer League schedule runs from approximately the 3rd week in May to July.
 Divisions and playoffs will be formed based on the number of team registrations.

 One of the goals of the TDWSA is to foster camaraderie among women in squash and teams are strongly encouraged to participate in a post-match social experience.
 Please refer to the Captain’s Responsibilities for more information about the social component of League participation.

 Teams are required to provide squash balls for the season.
-Home teams may use each ball for up to two home nights on one court (4 matches), provided the logo is still visible on the ball.
+The official ball for the league is the Dunlop Pro double yellow dot ball, which must be used for all matches.
+The home team provides balls for the evening and may use each ball for up to two home nights on one court (maximum of 4 matches), provided the logo is still visible on the ball.

 a) The safety of all players is of utmost importance and all players are required to abide by the World Squash Singles Rules as laid out by the World Squash Federation.
 The main difference being that, in the TDWSA, games are scored to 15 points and, in the event the score reaches 14-all, the game continues until one player leads by 2 points.